David-R-San/Ocean-GeoSurvey-app/README.md

 -AI-assisted reporting

-Some components (such as advanced error handling and full production hardening) are still under development.
+-Some components (such as advanced error handling and full production hardening) are still under development.

 Author: